Adjusted Connections I: Differential Cocycles for Principal Groupoid Bundles with Connection: Introduction and results

 \paragraph{Results.} This paper is the first one in a series of papers giving an explicit and useful definition of the classifying stack $\sfB\scG^{\rm conn}$ of principal bundles with connections as a differential graded higher Lie groupoid.
 In particular, the cocycle of a principal $\scG$-bundle over a manifold $X$ subordinate to a surjective submersion $\sigma:Y\rightarrow X$ (e.g.~a suitable cover of $X$) endowed with higher adjusted connection is simply obtained as a higher functor from the grade-shifted tangent groupoid $\rmT[1]\check\scC(\sigma)$ of the Čech groupoid $\check\scC(\sigma)$ of $\sigma$ to $\sfB\scG^{\rm conn}$ in the category of differential graded higher Lie groupoids.

 In this paper, we present the definition of $\sfB\scG^{\rm conn}$ for $\scG$ a Lie groupoid.
-We show that given a Cartan connection\footnote{see \ref{ssec:connections} for the definitions} on the Lie groupoid $\scG$, we can find an adjusted inner action groupoid $\scA^\sfW(\scG)$, which takes the above mentioned role of $\sfB\scG^{\rm conn}$.
+We show that the required adjustment datum, i.e.~the additional algebraic information necessary for the general definition of a connection, is given by a Cartan connection\footnote{see \ref{ssec:connections} for the definitions} on $\scG$.
+Using this adjustment datum, we then construct an adjusted inner action groupoid $\scA^\sfW(\scG)$, which takes the above mentioned role of $\sfB\scG^{\rm conn}$.

 We introduce three forms of adjustment: plain adjustments, covariant adjustments, and strict covariant adjustments, with the latter two requiring additional data.
 Covariant adjustments locally reproduces the notion of Lie algebroid-valued connections as developed in~\cite{Kotov:2015nuz} and~\cite{Fischer:2021glc}.
+As a new result at the local and infinitesimal level, we show that an adjustment here amounts to a Cartan connection on the relevant Lie algebroid.

-We also present the details for a collection of interesting, concrete examples, focusing on fundamental Lie groupoids, Lie group bundles regarded as Lie groupoids with source and target both equal the projection, and action Lie groupoids.
+We also present the a collection of detailed, interesting, and concrete examples, focusing on fundamental Lie groupoids, Lie group bundles regarded as Lie groupoids with source and target both equal the projection, and action Lie groupoids.
 The last class contains all the examples known from the physics literature in the context of gauge-matter field theories.
 In particular, we present several examples which cannot be treated without introducing adjustments, such as \ref{ex:PairGroupoidsEx}, \ref{ex:Hopf}, and \ref{ex:Hopf2}.

 \paragraph{Outlook.} In future work~\cite{future:2024aa} we will discuss the extension of our definition of adjusted connections to higher bundles with a focus on principal 2-bundles.
 We also plan to address the total space perspective, including the notion of parallel transport for principal groupoid bundles with adjusted connection in~\cite{future:2024ac}.